-5. Mycotoxins are toxic secondary metabolites produced by fungi and can cause adverse health effects in both humans and animals.
-Cereals are often the crops most severely affected; however, some nuts, fruits and spices can also be affected.
-Mycotoxins are stable low-molecular weight chemicals and not often affected by food processing.
+6. Mycotoxins are toxic secondary metabolites produced by plant fungi and can cause adverse health effects in both humans and animals.
+Cereals (for example, wheat, oats, rice, corn (maize), barley, sorghum, rye, and millet) are often the crops most severely affected; however, some nuts, fruits and spices can also be affected.
+Mycotoxins are stable, low-molecular weight chemicals and are often not affected by food processing (for example, cooking).